Freshman applicants must submit the following:

 - Transcripts: Attach an official high school transcript to the application.
 This transcript should reflect grades through at least six semesters of high school work.
 If you are a high school graduate, submit a complete official transcript including the date of graduation.

-- Academic Letter of Recommendation: All freshmen applicants must submit an academic letter of recommendation from a teacher or guidance counselor.
-The recommender can submit this electronically or can download a PDF version, complete it, and mail it to the Office of Undergraduate Admission.
+- Optional Academic Letter of Recommendation: A letter of recommendation from a teacher or guidance counselor is encouraged, but not required, of freshmen applicants.
+The recommender can submit this electronically or can email it to email@example.com.

 - Non-Refundable Application Processing Fee: Attach $50 in cash, check, or money order made payable to the University of Kentucky.
 Full-time UK employees applying to take classes and who submit a copy of their UK staff card are not required to pay the processing fee.